How real metal finishes can transform sculpture.

 Not so long ago we were asked to repair and transform using our metal finishes, a life-size cast of Christ.
 When we received the alloy statue it was in pretty tired and worn condition.
-The original gold paint that covered the statue was flaking and faded.
-Fingers and toes were missing and it was in desperate need of a grand makeover to return it to its former glory.
+The original gold paint covering the statue was faded and flaking and fingers and toes were missing.
+It was in desperate need of a grand makeover to return it to its former glory.

 The life-size cast was originally salvaged from the garden of a retired priest in Otford, Kent.
-However since then the statue had been out of view of the public.
-Stored safely in the garage of retired Rev John Bailey.
+It was then safely stored out of public view in the garage of retired Rev John Bailey.
 Not wanting to let the statue go for scrap, Rev John approached us to discuss the possibilities for its renovation.
 And using metal finishes in bronze to do this.